jackgerrits/vw-coding-guidelines/guidelines.md

 The idea of these guidelines is to form a general consensus about the method used and help progress towards the general goal of the VW project to create a very fast, efficient, and capable learning algorithm

 # Guidelines

 1. All variables should be initialized.
 If explicitly allocating memory (malloc), ensure it has been zeroed.
 2. Memory allocation is avoided by reusing allocated memory where possible.
 3. Floats are preferred over doubles.
 Doubles are only used for accumulators.
 4. Templates are used to eliminate duplicate code and in some places to remove branches from inner loops.
 5. Pass by reference is the default, except for objects of pointer size.
-Use const reference whenever possible.
+Use a const reference whenever possible.
 6. All learning reductions are confined to a single file with a single entry point.
 7. Learning reductions transform an example from one problem type to another.
     * A problem type is defined by (label, prediction, features)